 The second row is 60/40 split, with sections that can flip forward independently or together to expand cargo space; and the rear seatback is adjustable for recline in 17 different steps.
 Cargo space is up to 30.7 cubic feet behind the second row, and liftover height to access the cargo area is easier, too.
 An available power tailgate is opened when the key fob is placed within three feet of it.
 Kia also says the suspension refinements and thicker soundproofing has made the cabin a quieter place.

 The 2017 Sportage is a completely redesigned model, and crash tests have proven it a good protector.
 It offers the latest collision-prevention technologies—either standard on the SX, or on the EX as part of the $2,700 Technology Package.
 That includes forward-collision warnings with automatic emergency braking and pedestrian detection, high beam assist, lane departure warning, and front and rear parking assist (plus some other audio and comfort features that are wrapped in with it).

-Kia’s 7- and 8-inch infotainment systems include Apple CarPlay, Android Auto, and UVO eServices telematics services.
+Kia’s 7.0- and 8.0-inch infotainment systems include Apple CarPlay, Android Auto, and UVO eServices telematics services.
 Kia claims that it has an edge for frugal types, as the brand’s EVO eServices telematics systems (emergency assistance, vehicle diagnostics, and such) are app-based and rely on your smartphone’s data connection—rather than on a separate subscription.